pivotal/docs-tap/scst-store/logs.md

 When an API endpoint handles a request, the Store generates two and five log lines.
 They are:

 1. When the endpoint receives a request, it outputs a `Processing request` line.
-This log line is shown at the `default` log level.
+This logline is shown at the `default` log level.
 1. If the endpoint includes query or path parameters, it outputs a `Request parameters` line.
 This line logs the parameters passed in the request.
 This line is shown at the `default` log level.